YouthBread/dataviz-project/README.md

 ![layout](https://github.com/YouthBread/kobe-bryant-dataviz-project/blob/master/other_resource/layout.png)

 The left part is the contour map, stat table, control button and the slider bar.
-This part is floating which means while user scrolling down the website, this part will sticky on the left.
+This part is floating which means while users scrolling down the website, this part will sticky on the left.

 The right part is the text information and some line charts.
 The text will be the analysis based on the visualization.